Early life and education of Donald Trump: Heritage and childhood

-The Trumps, having moved from Devonshire Street by 1946, occupied 85-15 Wareham Place in Jamaica Estates, a modest, two-story Tudor-Revival townhouse that Fred had constructed in the 1920s.
-The small home presented issues for the Trumps, then six in number, and Fred began constructing a home on a double lot that backed into 85-15 Wareham Place on Midland Parkway, establishing 85-14 Midland Parkway.
-The Trumps moved into the nine-room, Colonial-style (Note: 85-14 Midland Parkway is referred to as Colonial-Georgian by Wayne Barrett in Trump (2016), but its architecture is also described as Colonial Revival by Michael D'Antonio in Never Enough (2015) and by Susanne Craig and Russ Buettner in Lucky Loser (2024).) mansion in 1948, prior to the birth of Robert Trump.
+The Trumps, having moved from Devonshire Street by 1946, occupied 8515 Wareham Place in Jamaica Estates, a modest, two-story Tudor-Revival townhouse that Fred had constructed in the 1920s.
+The size of the small house presented issues for the Trumps, then six in number, and Fred began constructing a house on a double lot that backed into 8515 Wareham Place on Midland Parkway, establishing 8514 Midland Parkway.
+The Trumps moved into the nine-room, Colonial-style (Note: The house at 8514 Midland Parkway is referred to as Colonial-Georgian by Wayne Barrett in Trump (2016), but its architecture is also described as Colonial Revival by Michael D'Antonio in Never Enough (2015) and by Susanne Craig and Russ Buettner in Lucky Loser (2024).) mansion in 1948, prior to the birth of Robert Trump.
 The mansion's stature contrasted with the commonplace Tudor-style townhouses in Jamaica Estates; Trump later described Jamaica Estates as separated from the "rough" areas of Queens.
 Fred, according to his children, constantly worked, though he would attempt to incorporate his children wherever possible.
 After Robert's arduous birth that year, Mary Anne began experiencing hemorrhages and had an emergency hysterectomy.
 Trump acquired a fear of germs and shaking hands.
 The Trumps were subject to curfews and strict rules, including prohibitions on swearing and eating between meals.
 According to younger associates of the Trumps, offenders would face punishments ranging from groundings to spankings with a wooden spoon.